Contents

 - The Source window opens.

-Source Type menu selections
+The Source Type menu supports different source types:

 Expand the Source Type menu and select the new source type you want to add.
 Each selection allows you to set up the output parameters for each source type.